RubberDuckShobe/Resonite-Conversation-Starter/README.md

 The game randomly picks one line to display, so inside of the text files, there can be no more than one question/prompt per line, like this:

 ```
-This line will show up in the game
+This line will show up in the game.
-This one can, too
+This one can, too.
 Maybe this one, too?
 And this one, of course!
 ```